 But Virginia Community Capital’s structure, while not totally unique, is exceedingly rare, and its origin story is even rarer.
 It’s technically a nonprofit bank holding company, with a handful of subsidiaries of which the banking entity itself is by far the largest.
 Its board of directors includes representatives from local governments and other public institutions across the state, as well as from the private sector.

-The story of Virginia Community Capital actually goes back to 2006, when then-Governor Mark Warner moved to privatize two state revolving loan funds, one for affordable housing and one for small business.
+The story of Virginia Community Capital actually goes back to 2005, when the state government of Virginia moved to privatize two state revolving loan funds, one for affordable housing and one for small business.
 The revolving loan funds together held $15 million in assets — $5 million in loans and $10 million in cash.
 Many cities and states have revolving loan funds like these.

-According to Henderson, the thinking at the time was that, rather than being limited to $15 million in revolving loans, plus whatever political leadership decided to occasionally add over time, the state could use those dollars instead as seed capital for a new depository institution that could use the rules of banking to leverage a much larger amount relative to the state’s initial investment.
+According to Henderson, the thinking at the time was that, rather than being limited to $15 million in revolving loans, the state could use those dollars instead as seed capital for a new depository institution that could use the rules of banking to leverage a much larger amount relative to the state’s initial investment.